hannaglenn/JobMarketMaterials/README.md

 *Draft of job market paper finished*: August 1
 *Work on application documents*: August - September
 *Submit applications*: September - December (but mostly done by end of November)
-*First round interviews*: late October - December
+*First round interviews*: late October - December (a few in January)
 *Flyouts*: November - January

 ## Prior to the Market